Skip to main content

 By Catherine Newman

-Total Time: 1 hour and 30 minutes
+Total time: 1 hour and 30 minutes

 Makes: 2 servings

-Total Carbohydrates: 11 grams per serving
+Total carbohydrates: 11 grams per serving

 Ingredients

-1 medium-sized spaghetti squash
+• 1 medium (2- to 3-pound) spaghetti squash

-Olive oil
+• Olive oil

-Salt
+• Salt

-3/4 cup heavy cream, half and half, or evaporated whole milk
+• 3/4 cup heavy cream, half and half, or evaporated whole milk

-1/4 cup cream cheese
+• 1/4 cup cream cheese

-1 cup grated cheddar cheese
+• 1 cup grated cheddar cheese

-½ cup grated parmesan
+• 1/2 cup grated parmesan

 Instructions

-1. Heat the oven to 425 and line a rimmed baking sheet with foil or parchment paper.
+1. Heat the oven to 425 degrees, and line a rimmed baking sheet with foil or parchment paper.

-3. Rub the cut sides of the squash with oil, sprinkle it with lots of salt, and put the halves cut-side down on the baking sheet.
-Bake until just starting to soften—around 25 minutes.
+3. Rub the cut sides of the squash with oil, sprinkle it with lots of salt, and put the halves cut side down on the baking sheet.
+Bake until just starting to soften, around 25 minutes.

 5. Flip the squash over.
 Put half of the cheddar in each squash well, then divide the cream mixture between them.
 Top with the parmesan, cover with foil, and bake for 25 minutes.